boaz-betser-hpe/JenkinsDocker/README.md

 ./runJenkins.sh

-To check for running containers run:
+##To check for running containers run:
 docker ps -a

-To stop all containers run:
+##To stop and delete all containers run:
-docker stop $(docker ps -a -q)

-Delete all stopped containers: docker rm $(docker ps -a -q)
+./stopDeleteAllContainers.sh

+#Building docker image
+##To Builde new Docker Container run:
+docker build .

+##To commit build run:
+docker commit